 In May 2014, the Financial Accounting Standards Board (FASB) issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09").
 ASU 2014-09 supersedes a majority of existing revenue recognition guidance under US GAAP, and requires companies to recognize revenue when it transfers goods or services to a customer in an amount that reflects the consideration to which a company expects to be entitled.
 Companies may need to apply more judgment and estimation techniques or methods while recognizing revenue, which could result in additional disclosures to the financial statements.
+In addition, in March 2016, April 2016 and May 2016, the FASB issued ASU 2016-08, Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (Reporting Revenue Gross versus Net) ("ASU 2016-08"), ASU 2016-10, Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing ("ASU 2016-10") and ASU 2016-12, Revenue from Contracts with Customers (Topic 606):

-Topic 606 allows for either a "retrospective" or "cumulative effect" transition method.
-The original standard was effective for fiscal years beginning after December 15, 2016.
-In July 2015, the FASB approved a one-year deferral of this standard, with a new effective date for fiscal years beginning after December 15, 2017 with early adoption permitted as of the original effective date.
-The Company is currently assessing the potential effects of these changes to its consolidated financial statements and is evaluating the adoption method and timing.
+Narrow-Scope Improvements and Practical Expedients ("ASU 2016-12"), respectively, to amend certain guidance in ASU 2014-09.
+Topic 606 allows for either a retrospective or cumulative effect transition method.
+ASU 2014-09 was originally effective for fiscal years beginning after December 15, 2016.
+In July 2015, the FASB approved a one-year deferral of ASU 2014-09 and all amendments to it, with a new effective date for fiscal years beginning after December 15, 2017 with early adoption permitted as of the original effective date.
+The Company is currently assessing the potential effects of these changes to its consolidated financial statements and is evaluating the adoption method and timing of adoption.